Murder of Ann Harrison

 Ann Marie Harrison (February 22, 1974 – March 22, 1989) was a 15-year-old American girl who was kidnapped, raped, and murdered by two men in Raytown, Missouri.
 On March 22, 1989, Harrison was abducted from outside her home as she waited for the school bus.
 She was taken to a house where she was raped by her abductors before being stabbed to death in the trunk of a car.
-Her two killers: Michael Anthony Taylor (January 30, 1967 – February 26, 2014) and Roderick Nunley (March 10, 1965 – September 1, 2015) were executed for the crime by the state of Missouri via lethal injection, in 2014 and 2015, respectively.
+Her two killers, Michael Anthony Taylor and Roderick Nunley, were executed by the state of Missouri via lethal injection, in 2014 and 2015, respectively.

 Background

 Ann Marie Harrison was born on February 22, 1974, in Kansas City, Missouri.
 She attended Raytown South High School where she was a freshman honor student.